 - 4.9 Three fast track projects have been identified, which are highlighted in red in the below outline delivery plan.
 'Fast track projects' are those where delivery can commence this financial year (2021/22).
 These are highlighted in red in the figure above. - 4.10 As the Town Deal Programme has now been confirmed, Carlisle now moves into phase two of the development of a Town Deal.
 This involves the production, appraisal and approval (by the Town Deal Board and Lead Authority) of 7 Business Cases (one for each project).
-The timescale for Business Case development is fixed: all Business Cases need to be submitted to government by March 2022, furthermore, any fast-track projects will require business cases to be developed by the end of October 2021 to ensure funding can be secured this financial year.
+The timescale for Business Case development is fixed: all Business Cases need to be submitted to government by March 2022, furthermore, any fast-track projects will require business cases to be developed by the end of October or December 2021, depending on the submission window selected, to ensure funding can be secured this financial year.